Do You Have High Blood Pressure Symptoms?

-Blood pressure measured in a physician's office can cause a person to be nervous or anxious thus resulting in a
+Blood pressure measured in a physician's office can cause a person to be nervous or anxious thus resulting in a higher reading.

 In contrast, measuring at home is less stressful and when combined with a doctor's readings provide a more accurate blood pressure history.